 Transferring money to Wellington

-If you’re about to move to Wellington, you’ll probably need to convert some of your savings into New Zealand dollars.
+If you’re thinking of moving to Wellington, you’ll probably need to convert some of your Australian dollars into New Zealand dollars.

 Living in Wellington